-- 13.3 Providers must notify OPM of any change of address, telephone contacts, administrator/executive director, staff roster (including administrative assistants and part-time staff), admissions contact, GA+SCORE reporting contact and after-hours contact via the GA+SCORE system within 48 hours of the change.
-There must be at least two (2) distinctly identified staff with different contact information listed in - 13.4 Providers must notify OPM of changes to policies and procedures that significantly impact the delivery of services or programmatic changes (i.e. gender or ages served). - 13.5 Providers must use contracted service vendors who possess the appropriate license, certificate, or accreditation, which may be required by OPM when providing services to children to whom services are provided pursuant to these requirements. - 13.6 Providers must comply with all requests for information and records for use in and to participate, as requested, in the annual Time Study and Cost Report, including, but not limited to providing OPM with a copy of the provider's Annual Independent Audit Report, and to comply with all requests made by the Division to assist it in its efforts to obtain payment or recovery of costs of R.B.W.O services from third parties. - 13.7 Providers must provide to OPM such data and reports as it requests for use in developing baselines and other reports or review processes to promote improvement in performance under these requirements and in any other area related to the services provided to children placed by DFCS in the following areas: child health and safety, family and community involvement, permanency, functioning levels, placement stability, and reentry to care. - 13.8 Providers must fully and accurately submit all required data into GA+SCORE.
+- 13.2 Providers must maintain sound practice informed by literature, research, legislation, policies and procedures as well as professional ethics and values. - 13.3 Providers must notify OPM of any change of address, telephone contacts, administrator/executive director, staff roster (including administrative assistants and part-time staff), admissions contact, GA+SCORE reporting contact and after-hours contact via the GA+SCORE system within 48 hours of the change.
+There must be at least two (2) distinctly identified staff with different contact information listed in GA+SCORE at all times. - 13.4 Providers must notify OPM of changes to policies and procedures that significantly impact the delivery of services or programmatic changes (i.e. gender or ages served). - 13.5 Providers must use contracted service vendors who possess the appropriate license, certificate, or accreditation, which may be required by OPM when providing services to children to whom services are provided pursuant to these requirements. - 13.6 Providers must comply with all requests for information and records for use in and to participate, as requested, in the annual Time Study and Cost Report, including, but not limited to providing OPM with a copy of the provider's Annual Independent Audit Report, and to comply with all requests made by the Division to assist it in its efforts to obtain payment or recovery of costs of R.B.W.O services from third parties. - 13.7 Providers must provide to OPM such data and reports as it requests for use in developing baselines and other reports or review processes to promote improvement in performance under these requirements and in any other area related to the services provided to children placed by DFCS in the following areas: child health and safety, family and community involvement, permanency, functioning levels, placement stability, and reentry to care. - 13.8 Providers must fully and accurately submit all required data into GA+SCORE.
 Information must be entered timely and kept up to date. - 13.9 Providers must employ an adequate number of qualified staff to provide the necessary services (See Staffing Standards). - 13.10 At a minimum, RBWO providers must staff the following positions: